Sauloxd/cloudwalk/README.md

 It uses the simple [bucket token algorithm](https://jgam.medium.com/rate-limiter-token-bucket-algorithm-efd86758c8ee).
 I tried to implement a transaction in Redis by leveraging the LUA scripts and the watch/unwatch features.
 The idea is that, to avoid reading and updating in separated commands, I perform both at the same time, thus avoiding race conditions.
+Check the ratelimit implementation [here](config/middlewares/rate_limit.rb)

+Test by calling any endpoint repeatedly.
+If you try too much, the server will return `429 TOO MANY REQUESTS` response.

 #### Why the main database is Redis?

 Honestly it was due the fact the rate limit was using one already.
-Probably on a really large dataset, I would use a noSQL, since a fraud system requires more speed over super consistency, like an actual banking system.
+Probably on a really large dataset, I would use a noSQL, since a fraud system requires more speed over super consistency, like an actual banking system which would benefit more from a SQL database.
-Since the dataset provided is 260kb only, I could have skipped using Redis and used just an in-memory object, but for the sake of the challenge I decided to use Redis, as there are advantages on using Redis for perfomance.
+Since the dataset provided is 260kb only, I could have even skipped using Redis and used just an in-memory object, but for the sake of the challenge I decided to use Redis, as there are advantages on using Redis for perfomance, even when used in production as is.